anotherjesse/miffy/README.md

 Enabling IFTTT to talk to my web service required me to punch a hole in my router to expose bunny to the internet.

-Now you could ask google to change the color of the light.
+Now you could ask google to change the color of the light. [google home demo](pics/demo.mp4)

 ```